sauravmishra1710/shadcn-ui/README.md

 3. **Performance**: The components are lightweight & efficient, _**minimizing the impact**_ on the performance.

 ## Key Principles:
-1. **Component Scaffolding, Not a Library:** Shadcn-ui is not a traditional component library installed via npm or yarn.
+1. **Component Scaffolding, Not a Library:** Shadcn-ui is not a traditional component library installed via npm or yarn into the node_modules.
 Instead, it’s a system that scaffolds components into your project, generating reusable UI elements directly in your codebase.
-You own the generated components, making them fully customizable.
+You own the generated components allowing you to fully customize the components without being restricted by the library's future updates.

 2. **Built on Radix UI Primitives:** Shadcn-ui uses Radix UI primitives as the foundation for its components, ensuring they are accessible, unopinionated, and highly composable.
 Radix provides the functionality, while Shadcn-ui layers styling and structure on top of it.
+Radix UI provides the low-level functionality, ensuring components are robust and accessible by default.

 3. **Style with Tailwind CSS:** By default, Shadcn-ui components are pre-configured with Tailwind CSS, allowing for rapid development and seamless integration into projects that already use Tailwind.
 Tailwind's utility classes make it easy to further customize the components.
+Styling is not provided by Radix UI out of the box.

 4. **Design System Flexibility:** It provides a structured starting point for building a design system without enforcing strict rules.
 Components can be easily styled and extended, making it adaptable to different branding or design requirements.
+It adds opinionated design choices, making the components visually ready to use without requiring extensive customization upfront.

 5. **Avoiding Dependency Lock-in:** Since the components are scaffolded into your project, you’re not tied to the library for updates or bug fixes.
 This avoids dependency lock-in and empowers developers to modify and extend components freely.